zerohaunt/web-archive/README.md

 > This is not the minimum permission set, if someone knows what the minimum permission set is, please help me update this document.

-Once deployed, you need to set the `BEARER_TOKEN` value in the Cloudflare project panel.
+Once deployed, please login as soon as possible, the first user to login will be set as the administrator.
-Before setting it, the service will return the `Token not set` error.
-The value is used for authentication, please keep it safe.

 ---